 Standard T-shirts and sweatshirts with OMA, university, or pro-team logos, or an academic affiliation with an organization or association are permitted only on Friday School Spirit Days or special Senior College Days or other designated events.
 Tank tops are not permitted for ladies or gentlemen.
-Spirit wear and/or clothing for school events and activities: skirts and dresses must be of appropriate length, no shorter than 2 inches above the knee.
-Leggings, jeggings, and/or pants made of elastic material are permitted only when worn with a top that reaches no shorter than 2 inches above the knee when the student stands upright.
+Spirit wear and/or clothing for school events and activities: skirts and dresses must be of appropriate length.
+Appropriate length for shorts, skirts and dresses is defined as to the end of the longest fingertip with the arm fully extended.
+Leggings, jeggings, and/or pants made of elastic material are permitted only when worn with a top fully covering front top/back mid-section that extends below the hip.
 Dress Code violations may result in disciplinary actions.
 Students who choose not to participate in Spirit Days, are expected to follow dress code guidelines as detailed for their Division.
-For students in grades Pre-K-3 through 5th grade, Dress for Success is acceptable on spirit days.